Current News & Announcements

 Town-Wide Reappraisal Data Review: If you received a Field Record Card on your door, please click this link to verify your data.
 Enter your personalized code from the card to access.

 ETHICS TRAINING FOR MUNICIPAL OFFICIALS Effective January 1, 2025, many local officials are required to have training by the new Ethics Commission that addresses the Municipal Code of Ethics.
-Municipal officers have until September 25, 2025 to complete the training, which is good for three years, at which time the training must be renewed.
-Furthermore, the residents of towns will have a formal means to lodge a complaint.
-Town Clerk Heidi Racht has agreed to serve as the town’s point of contact to the Commission.
-More information will be forthcoming.
+Municipal officers have until September 25, 2025 to complete the training.
+The residents of towns will have a formal means to lodge a complaint.
+Town Clerk Heidi Racht is serving as the town’s point of contact to the Commission.

 DOCUMENTS AVAILABLE FOR DOWNLOAD: Land Use Regulations approved November 5, 2024; and Town Plan adopted 2019 and currently under revision by the Planning Commission.